swrlab/swrlab/PRINCIPLES.md

 ## Sustainability

 We pay attention to the ecological footprint our applications create.
-It is essential to us to use carbon neutral cloud providers, cleaner regions and use efficient shared hosting solutions like serverless to optimize our consumption.
+It is essential for us to use carbon-neutral cloud providers, cleaner regions, and use efficient shared hosting solutions like serverless to optimize our consumption.

 ## Security & Privacy